MicrosoftDocs/azure-media-services/media-services/latest/includes/term-descriptive-audio.md

 title: Descriptive audio
 ---

 **Descriptive audio** - When a video has an additional audio track that describes the visual events taking place in the video.
-It enhances accessibility for visually impaired people.
+It enhances accessibility for the visually impaired.